 Please email Dr. Ward Lawson, Executive Director (firstname.lastname@example.org), or Dr. Jerry Morris (email: email@example.com ) if you would like additional information on other CE courses available free to Academy of Medical Psychology society members and Board Certified Medical Psychologist members.
 Non-members can take the courses for a fee.

 The following CE courses are some of the courses available (remember, only several of these courses are done in affiliation with NAPPP CE sponsor, and you should check with NAPPP that maintains control of these specific courses if you wish to take a course that provides CE credit in affiliation with AMP and our Board Certified Instructors with the highest qualifications):

 - Introduction To Medical Psychology

 - Special Populations Treatment with Medical Psychology Courses

-- Upon completion, each course awards 3 CE credit hours.
-Credit is awarded by NAPPP.
-NAPPP is an approved sponsor of continuing education for psychologists by the American Psychological Association.
-NAPPP retains responsibility for the course and its contents.
+- Upon completion, each course awards 3 CE credit hours in our system, and only clearly marked courses that are in affiliation with the affiliate NAPPP (www.nappp.org) recieve NAPPP affiliate CE Credit.
+Credit is awarded by NAPPP as an approved sponsor of continuing education for psychologists.
+NAPPP retains responsibility for those few courses and their contents.

 (added by AMP)